PedParts UK

 From the pictures you can see there is virtually no discernible difference between the plug photos and there's not a chance that you'd be able to accurately jet your moped using this technique.

-On some engines you can actually get some valuable information from this but you need to use a brand new plug everytime.
 On a brand new plug the white porcelain will start to form a discolouration ring when it is first used.
 The colour of this band will relate to the maximum attained temperature within the combustion chamber at the time of the engine cut.
 This band therefore does not depict the jetting mixture but the temperature it depicts is *related* to the jetting mixture.
-This band will only form once on a new plug, after a few more minutes use the whole of the white porcelain will be discoloured (as in the above pics) and no further useful information can be learned from it (unless there is something *seriously* wrong!) hence you need a new plug every time you do a plug chop.
-This band forms at the base of the porcelain insulator inside the end of the plug so can be a little tricky to see on a moped plug.
+This band will only form ONCE on a new plug, after a few more minutes use the whole of the white porcelain will be discoloured (as in the above pics) and no further useful information can be learned from it (unless there is something *seriously* wrong!) hence you need a new plug every time you do a plug chop.

 So the procedure would be...
-1) warm up bike 2) fit new plug 3) immediately run bike to full throttle under normal load and hold it there for 2 to 3 mins 4) immediately kill engine and remove plug
+1) warm up bike 2) fit new plug 3) immediately run bike to full throttle under normal load and hold it there for 2 to 3 mins 4) immediately kill engine and remove plug.

 The insulator should still be white at the end but will have started to discolour further inside.
 This colour can give an indication to the jetting but there are a few reasons (we will discuss another time) that this method is still not particularly useful on the sort of moped engines we are discussing here.
 In reality this method of jetting has no real usefulness for 2-stroke single small cylinder moped engines for the home mechanic.